• Menu

 Follow the guide!

-Brief history of the Vatican Museums
+A Brief History of the Vatican Museums

 Vatican Museums

-The Vatican Museums are:
+The Vatican Museums by the Numbers

-• 12 museums, 3 chapels and 5 galleries
+• 12 museums, 3 chapels, and 5 galleries in total

-• 1400 rooms
+• 1,400 rooms

 • 7 kilometres of rooms and corridors